A-bahaa/Sharify-Documentation/README.md

 </p>

-- The implicit grant flow is carried out on the client side and it does not involve secret keys.
+- The implicit grant flow is carried out on the client side, and it does not involve secret keys.
 Thus, you do not need any server-side code to use it.
 Access tokens issued are short-lived with no refresh token to extend them when they expire.

-- Once the access token is expired, the user gets prompted with a modal to refresh the access token.
+- Once the access token expires, the user gets prompted with a modal to refresh the access token.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/65967989/233858332-ad34b5f3-7fea-42c1-92fb-3b6f55926c03.png" />
 </p>

-## How to gain Access ?
+## How to gain Access?

-**Currently**, the app on development mode and only 25 people can log in and try it out but the generated sharing links is available for any number of users.
+**Currently**, the app on development mode and only 25 people can log in and try it out, but the generated sharing links are available for any number of users.

-To gain access to Sharify reach out to me on [Instagram](https://www.instagram.com/ghonimzz/) .
+To access Sharify, contact me on [Instagram](https://www.instagram.com/ghonimzz/) .

 ## Demo